adityapandadev/minion-language-translate/README.md

 # Minion Bhasa

-Minion bhasa is a website which allows you to translate your normal english texts to minions banaba language.
+Minion bhasa is a website which allows you to translate your normal english texts to minions banana language.

 Check it out here [Minion Bhasa](https://minion-bhasa.netlify.app)